Neotron-Compute/Neotron-Book/src/2_bios.md

 fn InterruptQuery() -> u8;
 ```

 The Neotron BIOS has up to 8 external interrupts, numbered 0 to 7.
 A bit is set in the returned value for each interrupt that has been triggered.
 Calling this function automatically clears the interrupts, so the caller must ensure they are actioned.
 The mapping of interrupts to hardware is configured at the OS level - probably through a configuration file.
 The primary purpose of these interrupts is to avoid polling external hardware unnecessarily.
-You should call this function at least once per frame.
+An OS should call this function at least once per frame, and action those interrupts as soon as possible.

 ### SystemReboot